 32 This is a great mystery: but I speak concerning Christ and the church.

 -Paul gives us a very important piece of information here in Ephesians 5; namely that the marital relationship between husband and wife is symbolic of the joining between the Lord and His people.
 Just as the Lord designed marriage to be a sacred commitment between a man and woman, He also designed our relationship with Him to be taken just as seriously.
 The problem is we live in a culture that takes all of the wrong things lightly.
 We live in a time where marriages are undertaken without the least bit of serious consideration for what marriage actually means and, as a result, divorces are taken even more lightly.
 This is reflected in our relationships with God.
-We live in a time where people hop in an out of Church and hop in and out of their “Christian status” without any real consideration for what it truly means to follow the Lord.
-A generation that chooses to follow their own way ends up raising a generation that doesn’t know the right way and that’s where we are in our nation and the world at large.
+We live in a time where people hop in and out of their “Christian status” without any real consideration for what it truly means to follow the Lord.
+A generation that chooses to follow their own way ends up raising a generation that doesn’t know the right way and that’s what we are in danger of doing.
 It falls to us to strengthen the things that remain before it’s too late.